Photograph is among the key evidence in Taylor Swift trial

 A member of Swift’s staff called Mueller’s boss at radio station KYGO and asked that the station “take appropriate action.”

-Swift maintains she was sexually assaulted but was trying to keep the matter discreet and quiet.
+Swift maintains she was sexually assaulted, but she was trying to keep the matter discreet and quiet.
 She says she does not know Mueller and has no incentive to target him or to fabricate a story.

 Mueller’s boss said the DJ told him during an internal investigation that any contact during the photo op was incidental or accidental.